cnnrbrn/noroff-javascript-2-content/module-1/lesson-1.md

 ## Converting strings to numbers

-We can use `parseInt` to convert a string holding an integer value to a number and `parseFloat` to convert a string holding a number with decimal place in it.
+We can use `parseInt` to convert a string holding an integer value to a number and `parseFloat` to convert a string holding a number with decimal places in it.

 <iframe src="https://player.vimeo.com/video/455951645" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>